KARthiKReddY563/TCL-Workshop/README.md

 ```
 set my_work_dir [pwd]
 ```
-4) We can check if the user is porividing a correct .csv file by using below script
+4) We can check if the user is providing a correct .csv file by using below script
 ```
  if ($#argv != 1) then
 	   echo "Info : Please Provide the csv file"